CTL200 User GuideLast updated: 2021-07-23 PDF version

 The CTL200 has two current modulation inputs available on SMA connectors:

 DC modulation input for modulation between DC and 10 MHz.
-Modulation range is +/- 1 V. A jumper allows to choose between 3 modulation gains (250 µA/V, 2.5 mA/V or 25 mA/V for the 200 mA version).
+A jumper allows to choose between 3 modulation gains (Low = 250 µA/V, Medium = 2.5 mA/V or High = 25 mA/V for the 200 mA version).
+Modulation range is between -1.3 V and +1.3 V for the Low and Medium modulation gain and between -1.3 V and 1.0 V for the High modulation gain (50 Ω input impedance).

 AC modulation input for modulation above 100 kHz.
-Modulation range is +/- 5 V. Modulation gain is 20 mA/V.
+Modulation range is ±5 V (50 Ω input impedance).
+Modulation gain is 20 mA/V.

 The TEC voltage limits (vtmin and vtmax) and the thermistor resistance limits (rtmin and rtmax) provide an effective way of protecting the laser against thermal runaway.
 For reliable operation, the aluminium cooling base plate must be properly heatsunk.